 Appeals for new students will be accepted and reviewed on a year round continual basis.
 New students are those who have applied for and been accepted to BHSU but have not yet attended classes.
-(Appeals will not be reviewed on state holidays)
+(Appeals will not be reviewed on state holidays or weekends.)

 During open appeals, all current and new students may appeal for any exemption status.